 - Implement timers on items added to the cart, or to the entire cart.
-Once the item or cart’s time limit expires, reserved stock is released back into the pool of available items.
+Once the time limit expires, release reserved stock back into the pool of available items.

-- Support over-subscription through the implementation of a feature to compensate users whose orders couldn’t be fulfilled (e.g. guaranteed delivery on their next order, providing a discount or voucher, etc.).
+- Support oversubscription through a feature to compensate users whose orders couldn’t be fulfilled (e.g., guaranteed delivery on their next order, a discount or voucher).

 - Monitor and release.
-If the stock inventory level is within a pre-defined threshold, alert should be raised immediately.
-Customer support should have a way to check on the related carts, reservation time, and reservation pattern.
-They should then be able to choose to terminate a suspicious reservation with the use of standardized customer communication or protocols to help manage customer expectations.
+If the stock inventory level is within a predefined threshold, raise an alert.
+Customer support should have a way to check on related carts, reservation times, and reservation patterns.
+They should be able to terminate a suspicious reservation with the use of standardized customer communication or protocols to help manage customer expectations.

 Abuse case #2

 Denial-of-service attack with anonymous accounts

-Attackers can take advantage of the anonymity of the shopping cart to perform an attack on the system by repeatedly starting the browser, creating a new cart, and reserving a large quantity of items.
-The monitor and release control explained above can help.
-Heuristic controls can also be considered:
+Attackers can take advantage of the anonymity of the shopping cart to attack the system by repeatedly opening a browser, creating a new cart, and reserving a large quantity of items.
+The monitor-and-release control explained above can help.
+Also consider heuristic controls:

 - Implement tiered trust.
 Assign additional privileges to registered accounts, and fewer to anonymous accounts.
 For example, change the reservation limit and holding time based on registered/anonymous status.

 - Use “likelihood to action” to prioritize inventory holding.
-You can measure and use information such as referral headers, mouse movements [hot spot tracking], UA, PC resolution, IP range, geo data, and so on can be measured and used to inform a ”likelihood to action” analysis (based on historic sales data), which can lead to a decision whether or not to reserve that user’s stock.
+You can measure and use information such as referral headers, mouse movements (hot spot tracking), UA, PC resolution, IP range, geo data, and so on to determine a ”likelihood to action” analysis (based on historic sales data), which can help you decide whether to reserve that user’s stock.

 Abuse case #3

 Automated denial of service attacks using botnet or testing tools

 Attackers may use botnets or testing tools to create shopping carts and reserve products periodically.
-This can exhaust the inventory with constant holdings.
-This risk can be mitigated with the following controls:
+This can exhaust your inventory with constant holdings.
+Mitigate this risk with the following controls:

 - Use a no-CAPTCHA reCAPTCHA control to prevent automated attacks.

-- Subscribe to IP blacklist feeds and utilize IP “threat intelligence” to screen out automated botnet attacks.
+- Subscribe to IP blacklist feeds and use IP “threat intelligence” to screen out automated botnet attacks.